SRI-CSL/libpoly/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/5716/badge.svg)](https://scan.coverity.com/projects/5716) [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/SRI-CSL/libpoly)

-# LibPoly
+# SRI LibPoly

-LibPoly is a C library for manipulating polynomials.
+SRI LibPoly is a C library for manipulating polynomials.
 The target applications are symbolic reasoning engines, such as SMT solvers, that need to reason about polynomial constraints.
 It is research software under development, so the features and the API might change rapidly.